Wednesday, February 10, 2010

 The highlight of my day you ask?
 Feeding Cholae a chocolate biscuit! ....oh Plunket Schmunket to all of you who can hear your plunket nurses saying, "You do realise, you're setting up habits for life!"
 It was a chocolate wheaten afterall - there's nourishment in that isn't there?!
 And in defense of plunket nurses everywhere, my nurse is fantastic!

-For every other mother out there who feeds the ocassional chocolate biscuit, I hope you enjoy this....!
+For every other mother out there who feeds the occasional chocolate biscuit, I hope you enjoy this....!

 And to add to my parenting skills for the week, someone has just learnt to pull herself up...on everything!!
 Do you think this is too close to the TV even if it is The Wiggles??!